MichaelWehar/FourCornersProblem/README.md

 Go through entries in the matrix row by row.
 For each row, add all pairs of column indexes where there is a 1 to the set.

 **Note:** A common inefficiency is to traverse through every pair of column indexes from each row.
-Instead, we convert the row into a set of column indexes where there is a 1 so that we can efficiently traverse through pairs of 1's (skiping any pairs with 0).
+Instead, we convert the row into a set of all column indexes where there is a 1 so that we can efficiently traverse through pairs of 1's (skiping any pairs with 0).

 If we attempt to add a pair to the set that is already in the set, then we've found a rectangle whose corners are 1's.